TaufikAkbar7/TaufikAkbar7/README.md

 I am a Informatics Engineering student at the University Muhammadiyah Prof. Dr. Hamka.
 I interested in Front End Developer.
 Previously internship on University Muhammadiyah Prof. Dr. Hamka as QA Tester.

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Typescript
 - 👯 I’m looking to collaborate with other programmer

 ### Get in touch